In Defense of the Canadian Tuxedo: The Right Way to Wear Denim on Denim

 1. Britney Spears and the Shared Pain of Early Heart Break

-I think we all remember this classic 2001 shot from the American Music Awards that rocked the jean community to it’s core.
+I think we all remember this classic 2001 shot from the American Music Awards that rocked the jean community to its core.

 Justin and Britney literally head to toe in denim.

-It was true love and jean everything.
+It was true love and jean-everything.
 It was perfect but too good to be true.
-Shortly after this picture was taken, allegations of Britney’s cheating surfaced and the def acto champions of denim split.
+Shortly after this picture was taken, allegations of Britney’s cheating surfaced, and the defacto champions of denim split.

-2. Anti-Canadian Propaganda and a Guy named Bing Crosby
+2. Anti-Canadian Propaganda and Bing Crosby

 As a Canadian myself, I found theory number 2 the most difficult to accept.
 My national pride balanced on one hand and the deeply rooted (and feared) understanding that Canada just isn’t that cool.

-So, almost 70 years ago (and exactly 50 years before Justin and Britney’s moment – suspicious) Bing Crosby wore a tuxedo cut denim Jacket in Canada.
+So, almost 70 years ago (and exactly 50 years before Justin and Britney’s moment – suspicious), Bing Crosby wore a tuxedo-cut denim Jacket in Canada.
 The first Canadian Tuxedo.

 Honest question time: How many people reading this can name a single Bing Crosby song?

-That questions isn’t meant to downplay his fame or cultural impact at the time, I’m sure he was huge, but he was no timeless style icon.
+That question isn’t meant to downplay his fame or cultural impact at the time.
+I’m sure he was huge, but he was no timeless style icon.
 I’ve never heard someone say, “Man, that jean jacket gives you a really good Bing Crosby kind of vibe.”
 When the celebrity champion of your style falls generations off the radar and the style is named after a Ccountry better known for hockey and being polite, it doesn’t really spark the rebel without a cause image.

 While the first two theories can be blamed on the cult of celebrity, the third is on us.
-Over the years, we have seen the denim jacket attempted more ways than one can count.
+Over the years, we have seen the denim jacket attempted in more ways than one can count.

-There is a clear desire to keep this classic alive but there is no clear cut, culturally accepted method of wearing a jean jacket with jeans.
+There is a clear desire to keep this classic alive, but there is no clear-cut, culturally accepted method of wearing a jean jacket with jeans.

-• Do we match our pants or mismatch?
+- Do we match our pants or mismatch?

-• Can you wear black and blue together?
+- Can you wear black and blue together?

-• Sleeves rolled or sleeves long?
+- Sleeves rolled or sleeves long?

-• Baggy or fitted?
+- Baggy or fitted?

-• Raw/washed?
+- Raw/washed?

 So which is it?